centau/vide/docs/tut/crash-course/4-source.md

 # Sources

-*Sources* in Vide are special objects that store a single value.
-They are the core of reactivity in Vide.
-Each source represents a source of data, and they can be composed and derived to create new sources of data.
+Sources are special objects that store a single value.
+They are the core of Vide's reactivity.
+They are called sources because they act as sources of data.

-A source in Vide can be created using `source()`.
+A source can be created using `source()`.

 ```lua
 local source = vide.source